ynput/ayon-documentation/website/docs/addon_houdini_artist_loader_hdas.md

 ### Context Options and MultiShots

-You can use 'context options' entry to select from - where the user is capable of selecting any folder in the project. e.g. you can create a menu that includes all folder paths that has tasks in the current project.
+You can use 'context options' entry to select from - where the user is capable of selecting any folder in the project. e.g. you can create a menu that includes all folder paths that have tasks in the current project.

 <details><summary>Create <code>Folder Path</code> context menu</summary>